Choosing a business a sole trader vs company business structure can be confusing as each individual’s business situation is different.

 Engaging in an accountant to decide between a sole trader vs company can help you figure out what your exact needs are and which business structure may be best to help you achieve these goals.

-Box Advisory Services has over ten years’ worth of experience in assisting small business owners in establishing or re-structure their business structure.
+Box Advisory Services has over 30 years’ combined experience in assisting small business owners and contractors in establishing or re-structure their business structure.
 To find out how we can help you, book a free consultation with us to assess your situation.

 Sign up to our monthly newsletter where we share exclusive small business and contractor advice!